ChrisDusyk/CustomIdentityStore/README.md

 The user account can be locked out by exceeding the max number of login attempts, configured in the Startup.
 The default for Identity is 5 failed attempts.

 The account is locked by adding the lockout timespan to the LockoutEnd field.
 The SignInManager checks for a lockout date and then compares it to the current DateTime to determine if the account is currently locked out.
 This also causes the AccessFailedCount to reset to 0.

+#### Security Stamp

+The SecurityStamp should change regularly to validate the User in the session.
+Identity will manage this automatically, and the stamp's timespan is configured by the Application Cookie's expiration.

 ### UserLogins